CivicActions/ssp-toolkit/docs/controls/CM.md

 #### LINCS specific control or LINCS Responsibility

 A CM process has been established and documented in the LINCS Technology Project CMP.
 All updates are made in accordance with the procedures outlined in the CMP.
 The CM process establishes a baseline of hardware, software, firmware and documentation, as well as changes thereto, throughout the development and life cycle of the information system.
 CM ensures the control of the information system through its life cycle.
 It assures that additions, deletions, or changes made to the LINCS Technology Project system do not unintentionally or unknowingly diminish security.
 If the change is major, the security of the system must be re-analyzed.

+#### CivicActions Responsibility

+A current baseline configuration is always available - stored as a tag in the Git repository - such that the site can be regenerated or rolled back should unauthorized or failing changes be applied.